kevinblighe/RegParallel/README.md

 ```

     ##    user  system elapsed
-    ##   1.096   0.148  10.629
+    ##  10.152   0.744  10.903

-Focusing on the elapsed time (as system time only reports time from the last core that finished), we can see that nested processing has negligible improvement or may actually be slower under certain conditions when tested over a small number of variables.
-This is likely due to the system being slowed by simply managing the larger number of threads.
-Nested processing's benefits can only be gained when processing a large number of variables:
+Focusing on the elapsed time (as system time only reports time from the
+last core that finished), we can see that nested processing has
+negligible improvement or may actually be slower under certain
+conditions when tested over a small number of variables.
+This is likely
+due to the system being slowed by simply managing the larger number of
+threads.
+Nested processing’s benefits can only be gained when processing
+a large number of variables:

 ### ~40000 tests; blocksize, 2000; cores, 2; nestedParallel, TRUE